scmmmh/experiment-support-system/docs/administrator/installation.rst

 SQLite is not supported, because it does not provide all required features for smoothly migrating the database.

-After the installation has completed, run ``populate_PyQuestionnaire pyquest.ini``.
+After the installation has completed, move on to the :doc:`setup`.

-You can then start the application by running ``pserve pyquest.ini``.